-This article was updated on April 4, 2022, to include findings from the most recent IPCC report).
+This article was updated on March 20, 2023, to include findings from the most recent IPCC report.

-The IPCC has released a new climate report, building on the findings of a previous report released in February.
+The IPCC has released a new climate report, updating and synthesizing the findings from a series of previous reports.
 But what exactly is the IPCC?
-What do these reports mean, and how are they different from previous reports?
+What do all these reports mean?
 Is our situation as grim as some of the news headlines make it sound?

-We’ve prepared this guide to help you understand what these latest climate reports are, what their findings mean for our world and what we can do about them.
+We’ve prepared this guide to help you understand what these climate reports are, what their findings mean for our world and what we can do.